Tal144155/ShareSphere---Web/README.md

 - Install react-router-dom by typing **npm install react-router-dom**
 - Run the app using **npm start**
 - In order to run the tests write **npm test**
+- Our suggestion is to login with the user: **user name: tal144155, password: tal2024**, even though it does not matter so much.

 ## About the app: